godwinyung/ipwskat/README.md

  _Usage_: sbatch --array=1-1000 genhap.sbatch
  _Description_: Generates 10,000 haplotypes for each of 10,000 regions.

+* **gensum.py**
+  _Usage: python gensum.py suffix outfile
+  _Description: Searches for all .char and .pvalues files inside the folders results/char and results/pvalues and that starts with suffix.
+Concatenates files of the same type and saves results as single .char and .pvalue files.

 * **ipwskat.R**
  _Usage_: IPWSKAT_Null_Model(), IPWSKAT()
  _Description_: IPW extension of SKAT.
 See documentation for SKAT.